Revised 6/17/21 with updated submissions guidelines

 For Classical Studies, the spectacular is also prismatic.
 Modern instantiations of whiteness, race, and racism project back onto the past, so that scholarship regularly and unremarkably advances the cultural logic.
 This logic likewise recurs in conversations about representational diversity and inclusion.
 The academy at large has only recently begun to systematically interrogate how professional routines normalize racism and racialize other forms of discrimination.
 As a field, the Classics must also imagine a full-throated response to the realities of this discrimination in both its spectacular and mundane manifestations.

 This issue of TAPA intends to be a catalyst for transformative ideas regarding the reality of race and racism within all aspects of Greek and Roman Studies.
 We seek contributions that analyze and critically engage phenomena which have been considered unrelated to race, have been so familiar as to remain un-critiqued as spectacular, have not yet been brought to light, or that have tended to be avoided for being too disruptive of the disciplinary status quo.
 Rather than cordon off advances from other branches of scholarship, this issue welcomes reflections on Classical Studies from other disciplines.
 We remain attentive to the discipline’s self-declared roots in philology.
 But the scope of this endeavor demands that we also open ourselves up to other models of critique and to the insights that those models produce.
-To that end, scholars from fields with similar disciplinary trajectories, with research interests that dovetail with Classics, or whose work is assumed to have no relationship to race and/in the Classics are especially encouraged to submit abstracts.
+To that end, scholars from fields with similar disciplinary trajectories, with research interests that dovetail with Classics, or whose work is assumed to have no relationship to race and/in the Classics are especially encouraged to submit papers.

 We offer the following clusters of questions as non-exhaustive entry points into a longer conversation: